CDS quickstart — downloading ERA5 via the EarthLens facade¶

 Step 8 — plot one of the daily-mean rasters¶

-Quick visual check that the aggregation produced a sensible 2-D array.
+it as a quick visual check that the aggregation produced a sensible 2-D

 ds = Dataset.read_file(str(tifs[0]))